-- With young growth companies, it is almost a given that the number of shares outstanding will increase over time for two reasons: - To grow, the company will have to issue new shares either to raise cash to take projects or to offer to target company stockholders in acquisitions - Many young, growth companies also offer options to managers as compensation and these options will get exercised, if the company is successful. - In DCF valuation, both effects are already incorporated into the value per share, even though we use the current number of shares in estimating value per share - The need for new equity issues is captured in negative cash flows in the earlier years.
-The present value of these negative cash flows will drag down the current value of equity and this is the effect of future dilution. - The options are valued and netted out against the current value.
-Using an option pricing model allows you to incorporate the expected likelihood that they will be exercised and the price at which they will be exercised.
+- With young growth companies, it is almost a given that the number of shares outstanding will increase over time for two reasons: - To grow, the company will have to issue new shares either to raise cash to take projects or to offer to target company stockholders in acquisitions - Many young, growth companies also offer options to managers as compensation and these options will get exercised, if the company is successful. - Both effects are already incorporated into the value per share, even though we use the current number of shares in estimating value per share - The need for new equity issues is captured in negative cash flows in the earlier years.
+The present value of these negative cash flows will drag down the current value of equity and this is the effect of future dilution.
+In the Amazon valuation, the value of equity is reduced by \$3.09 billion (the present value of negative FCFF in the first 6 years), about a 16% reduction.
+That takes care of new issues in the future. - The existing options are valued and netted out against the current value, taking care of the option overhang.
+The future earnings are after stock based compensation expenses (don't fall for the "its not a cash expense" ploy) to take care of future option grants.